-The test is a blood test that enables you to screen the infection with Helicobacter pylori by detecting the presence of specific antibodies against the bacteria H. pylori in whole blood.
+The test is a blood test that enables you to screen the infection with Helicobacter pylori by detecting the presence of specific antibodies against the bacteria Helicobacter pylori in whole blood.

-Testing with this H. pylori test is straightforward.
+Testing with this Helicobacter pylori test is straightforward.
 You carry out the analysis in three steps:

 - withdraw blood from a fingertip,

 - add the blood and buffer to the testing device,

 Individuals usually need 5-10 minutes to complete the H. pylori test at home.
 Above that, there is an additional 10-minute waiting time for the result to appear.